 15. Sleek Half-Up Ponytail

-If you look back through ’90s red carpet events, you’ll likely see many a young celeb with the slicked back, half-up ponytail.
-The half pony took a bit of a rest during the early 2000s, but now they’re back and better than ever!
+If you look back through ’90s red carpet events, you’ll likely see many a young celeb with a slicked-back, half-up ponytail.
+The half-pony took a bit of a rest during the early 2000s, but now it’s back and better than ever!
+The high up-do variation has been the most popular.
 We love doing half updo hairstyles, but now with a little more curl and texture.

 The ’90s wet grunge look was so popular in the alt community.
-All you need to do to get the grungy wet look today is to rake a little bit of gel, like Nexxus Exxtra Hold Sculpting Gel, through wet hair.
+All you need to do to get the grungy wet look today is to rake a little bit of gel, like Suave Max Hold Sculpting Gel, through wet hair.
 Make sure to let your hair dry in a messy style for the ultimate grunge appeal.

 Get the ultimate ’90s look by wearing skinny face-framing tendrils with center-parted hair.
 This trick softened up the severity of super straight hair, giving it a more romantic appeal.
-Just remember to spray locks with a frizz-fighting hairspray, such as TRESemmé Keratin Smooth Frizz-Control Hairspray, to keep away flyaways.
+Just remember to spray locks with a lightweight hairspray, such as TRESemmé Compressed Micro Mist Level 2 Curl Hold Hair Spray, to keep your face-framing pieces curled.

 Adding tons of layers to a lob haircut was favored by so many in the later ’90s.
 This cut was swishy and fun (remember “the Rachel?”) and loved by all for its super-flattering dimensions.